rkwitt/teaching/WS2425/CV/PS/README.md

 ## Evaluating your solutions

-Lets take as an example *Exercise sheet 1* which you can find below.
-First, clone the repository (lets assume for simplicity all is done in `/tmp/`) as follows:
+Let's take as an example *Exercise sheet 1* which you can find below.
+First, clone the repository (lets assume for simplicity that all is done in `/tmp/`) as follows:

 ```bash